orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 events until *after* the native gesture potentially triggered has ended.
 So, CSS `touch-action` is useless for dynamic control of touch events.

+> `pointer-events: none` does not work neither.

 Second step: right foot back again.

 ## Step 3: no `.preventDefault()` in `pointerdown`

 [Pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events)
 is a native MergedEvent of touch and mouse.
-It is not supported by Safari, but using the PeP polyfill it provides the developer with a viable alternative for writing pointer management seamlessly for both mobile and desktop.
+(It is not supported by Safari, but there you can use the PeP polyfill).
-As the pointer events are doubling for their triggering touch events, one should expect that calling `.preventDefault()` on the pointer events would block their corresponding native gestures.
+As the pointer events are doubling for their triggering touch events, one should expect that calling `.preventDefault()` on the pointer events might block their corresponding native gestures.

 <script async src="//jsfiddle.net/orstavik/L0fr2nuh/5/embed/result,html/"></script>